Brain fog much?

 Book in for your personalised naturopathy appointment for your holistic natural health assessment and improve your brain health today!
-Enjoy a free follow up consult to use within 30 days if you book your initial in the month of January 2018.

 8. Murawska-Cialowicz E1, Wojna J2, Zuwala-Jagiello J3.
 Crossfit training changes brain-derived neurotrophic factor and irisin levels at rest, after wingate and progressive tests, and improves aerobic capacity and body composition of young physically active men and women.
 J Physiol Pharmacol.
 2015 Dec;66(6):811-21.

 - Tonoli C1, Heyman E, Buyse L, Roelands B, Piacentini MF, Bailey S, Pattyn N, Berthoin S, Meeusen R. Neurotrophins and cognitive functions in T1D compared with healthy controls: effects of a high-intensity exercise.
 Appl Physiol Nutr Metab.
 2015 Jan;40(1):20-7. doi: 10.1139/apnm-2014-0098.

 - Vaughan S1, Wallis M2, Polit D3, Steele M4, Shum D5, Morris N1.
 Age Ageing.
 The effects of multimodal exercise on cognitive and physical functioning and brain-derived neurotrophic factor in older women: a randomised controlled trial.
 2014 Sep;43(5):623-9. doi: 10.1093/ageing/afu010.
 Epub 2014 Feb 18.